 Kirby Tepper is a man of many talents: actor and educator are just a few of the hats he wears beyond the confines of his day job as a licensed psychotherapist.
 The same interpersonal expertise that makes him valuable to the clients in his practice also serves to empower his artist peers.
 Though he particularly enjoys working with artists, Kirby has helped people from many backgrounds, including doctors, writers and lawyers, find a more confident, direct communications style.
-On May 2, Kirby will be giving a webinar on Effective Negotiation For Artists, where participants will learn how to ask for what they deserve with confidence.
-We asked him about his theatrical inspirations and the don’ts of artist communication.
+On February 27, Kirby will be giving a webinar on Effective Negotiation For Artists, where participants will learn how to ask for what they deserve with confidence.
+We asked him about his theatrical inspirations and the do’s and don’ts of artist communication.

 Ana Cecilia Alvarez: What about being an artist has made you a better therapist and what about being a therapist has made you a better artist?

 Kirby Tepper: One of my mentors was acting teacher Uta Hagen, who drove home the idea of being as authentic in performance as possible.
 It led me to always try to accept physical and emotional truths in the surrounding context.
 And this led, as it pertains to performance, to always being truthful to ourselves and our audience about everything—from our depth of knowledge about our subject, to being authentic about the words we choose or when something goes wrong onstage (i.e. not pretending that there’s a technical problem, but instead embracing it).
 So as a therapist, I’m used to being authentic to my surroundings, both physical and emotional, and helping my clients see the truth in their surroundings and personal context.
 Maybe this can heal them; maybe it can at least help point the way to their most authentic self.
 I’m also interested in people’s stories.
 It’s axiomatic to me that truth is more compelling that fiction.
 I think being a therapist requires me to be as committed and interested in my clients stories as I am when I write or perform.